 MY CHILD HAS ECZEMA - WILL IT BE IRRITATED BY WOOL?

-Eczema (atopic dermatitis) is a recurring, non-infectious, inflammatory skin condition affecting one in three Australasians at some stage throughout their lives.
 Clothing type and overheating can both contribute to the cause of eczema.
-Billie + Bobbie garments only use breathable, natural fibres - Superfine Merino Wool has actually been found to improve eczema due to its ability to manage moisture levels next to the skin – it draws moisture away preventing any clamminess.
+Dermatological trials have shown that eczema sufferers wearing superfine merino garments next to the skin had reduced symptoms when compared with wearing cotton.
+This is due to its ability to manage moisture levels next to the skin – it draws moisture away preventing any clamminess.

 WHY IS MERINO WOOL BETTER THAN SYNTHETICS AND OTHER NATURAL FIBRES LIKE COTTON?

 We can tell you all about why Merino Wool is the best here.

 ISN'T MERINO WOOL TOO HOT FOR WARM TEMPERATURES?